whaakman/azure-docs.nl-nl/articles/active-directory-b2c/active-directory-b2c-user-migration.md

 >

 ## <a name="optional-download-the-complete-policy-files"></a>(Optioneel) De volledige bestanden downloaden
-Na het voltooien van de [aan de slag met aangepaste beleidsregels] [ B2C-GetStartedCustom] scenario, het is raadzaam dat u uw scenario bouwen met behulp van uw eigen aangepaste beleidsbestanden.
-Ter referentie, we hebben opgegeven [beleid voorbeeldbestanden][UserMigrationSample].
+Na het voltooien van de [aan de slag met aangepaste beleidsregels][B2C-GetStartedCustom] walkthrough, we recommend that you build your scenario by using your own custom policy files.
+For your reference, we have provided [Sample policy files][UserMigrationSample].

 [AD-PasswordPolicies]: https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy
 [AD-Powershell]: https://docs.microsoft.com/powershell/azure/active-directory/install-adv2